How Your Business Blog Helps With SEO

 #6 Having a blog will help you get external backlinks

-Many businesses struggle to find websites that will link to them.
+Many businesses and ecommerce websites struggle to find websites that will link to them.
 Having quality blog content gives related businesses and websites a reason to link to you.
 Aside from providing their readers with information, outbound links can help the related site’s page with on-page SEO.

 When Google crawls through a page, it evaluates the links, keywords included in the links, and where the link points to.
 The site that is linking to your post gets value from your post because it helps their site to establish authority on that particular topic.
 This is especially true if the site is linking to a post on a niche topic.
 Having a link to a relevant, quality post is helpful for SEO for both the site that is linking out and the site receiving the link.